Xenocentrism: Etymology

 The term xenocentrism was coined by American sociologists Donald P. Kent and Robert G. Burnight in the 1952 paper "Group Centrism in Complex Societies" published in the American Journal of Sociology.
 Kent and Burnight state that feelings of xenocentrism are caused by three possible factors; individuals who have familial ties to a foreign country, specifically 2nd or 3rd generation immigrants, those who oppose the political choices of their native country.
 One example of this is the Communist Party USA.
 The party idealized the Soviet Union and its anti-capitalist government.
 As well as individuals who are exposed to other cultures and grow disenchanted with their society, and then rebel against it.
 This word remained obscure but considered useful and occasionally used by other sociologists.
 The University of Florida treats it as a key term of Sociology.

-The term is opposed to ethnocentrism, as coined by 19th-century American sociologist William Graham Sumner, which describes the natural tendencies of an individual to place disproportionate worth upon the values and beliefs of one's own culture relative to others.
+The term is opposed to ethnocentrism, as coined by 19th-century American sociologist William Graham Sumner, which describes the natural tendency of an individual to place disproportionate worth upon the values and beliefs of one's own culture relative to others.